Look no further for a fresh adventure

 With names like Rudolf, Cupid, Comet, Dancer, Vixen, Candy Cane and North Pole, they’re the only trails in the province that don’t follow the numbered system – even more reason to check out this unmatched destination for New Brunswick snowmobiling.

 Christmas Mountains are just one more reason New Brunswick is #1 for sledding fun.
 Time to hit the trails!

 Ready to discover a new trail?
-To map your ride and get your permit, go to the New Brunswick Federation of Snowmobile Clubs.
+To map your ride and get your permit, head to Snowmobile NB.